a response to crisis

 Artists and artisans help make Shepherdstown vibrant and engaging, but they are particularly hard hit by COVID-19.
 Shares has placed 10 benches, built locally and painted by community artists envisioning the theme "The Spirit of Shepherdstown."

-A few benches are still available for sponsorship.
+Only one bench is still available for sponsorship.

 Shepherdstown Shares exists to respond